prampec/IotWebConf/README.md

 Although IotWebConf started without being influenced by any other solutions, in the final code you can find some segments borrowed from the WiFiManager library.
   - https://github.com/tzapu/WiFiManager

+Thanks to [all contributors](/prampec/IotWebConf/graphs/contributors) providing patches for the library!